jarcities/CodeJeNN/src/README.md

     * If such errors occurs, the user is very, and I mean very encouraged to add and update the logic and submit a pull request and merge.

+### PLEASE REFER TO MARKDOWN FILES IN `../OTHERS/` TO UNDERSTAND WHAT LAYERS CODEJENN SUPPORTS

 # Code Generation Steps
 1. First create trained neural nets using tensorflow keras and save in the supported file extensions.